Derrick97/derrick97.github.com/index.md

 ### [Oryan Nayar Model](/orennayarmodel/)

 Oryan Nayar Model gives a more realistic model than previous model methods, such as Lambertian Model.
+It is especially effective when modelling rough surface, because it gives a relatively reasonable algorthim to take care of light diffusion of irregular surface.

 [read more >>](/orennayarmodel/)